Deb-4cyber/Cybersecurity-Portfolio/README.md

 Welcome to my cybersecurity portfolio!

 I am a cybersecurity professional with **double Master’s degrees in Cybersecurity and Computer Science**, combining strong academic foundations with hands-on experience across multiple security domains.

-I bring **industry experience from a healthcare manufacturing environment**, where I supported secure system operations by managing role-based access controls (RBAC), identity management, and compliance-focused documentation in an FDA-regulated setting.
+*I bring industry experience from an FDA-regulated healthcare manufacturing environment, where I supported secure system operations by managing RBAC, identity workflows, and compliance, documentation helping maintain audit readiness and reduce access-related security risks.*

 This **repository serves as a central hub for hands-on labs and academic projects** completed in controlled environments.
 The work showcased here reflects practical approaches to network security operations, digital forensic analysis, and defensive and offensive security techniques.